juanrarodriguez18/dashboard-pi/README.md

 # dashboard-pi
-A simple Dashboard Page for Pi Services
+A simple Dashboard Page for Raspberry Pi Services